zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 Access the URL: http://\<ip address of your EC2 instance>/polls/, and output what you've got.

-**Note**: remember to put the /polls/ on the end and you may need to restart nginx if it does not work.
+**NOTE**: remember to put the /polls/ on the end and you may need to restart nginx if it does not work.

 ## Set up an ALB